Justification of Red List Category

 The population is suspected to undergo dramatic fluctuations in response to El Niño Southern Oscillation events and subsequent fluctuations in fish populations (Velarde and Anderson 1994, B. Tershy and B. Keitt in litt.
 1999).

-Thalasseus elegans breeds along the Pacific coast from south California, USA, to Baja California and the Gulf of California, Mexico (Howell and Webb 1995a, AOU 1998).
+Thalasseus elegans breeds along the Pacific coast from south California, U.S.A., to Baja California and the Gulf of California, Mexico (Howell and Webb 1995, AOU 1998).
 Up to 95% of the population is thought to breed on Isla Rasa in the Gulf of California (Velarde and Anderson 1994).
 At least three other Mexican islands are used at least occasionally (Velarde and Anderson 1994).
-In addition, small populations breed on Bolsa Chica and in San Diego bay, California (Velarde and Anderson 1994, Gochfeld and Burger 1996, E. Verlarde in litt.
+In addition, small populations breed on Bolsa Chica, in San Diego bay and in Los Angeles Harbour, California (Velarde and Anderson 1994, Gochfeld and Burger 1996, E. Verlarde in litt.
 1998, B. Tershy and B. Keitt in litt.
-1999).
+1999, Rankin 2016).
 Non-breeding birds summer from California to Costa Rica (AOU 1998).
 Birds winter from Guatemala to El Salvador, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, Peru and Chile (AOU 1998).
 There are significant population fluctuations, probably caused by the effects of El Niño Southern Oscillation (compounded by over-fishing) on prey abundance and consequently breeding success (E. Verlarde in litt.
 1998, B. Tershy and B. Keitt in litt.
 1999).
 Only the Isla Rasa colony breeds every year (B. Tershy and B. Keitt in litt.
 1999), but fluctuations are considerably less than one order of magnitude.

 This species breeds on flat rocky areas and is strongly tied to the coast.
 It forages in inshore waters, estuarine habitats, salt ponds and lagoons, with some individuals venturing further offshore in the non-breeding season.

 Rats Rattus spp. were a problem on Isla Rasa until their successful eradication in 2009, upon which numbers of birds increased five-fold (Samaniego-Herrera et al. 2011).
-Rats are unlikely to return to Isla Rasa, but as Elegant Terns move to new, less protected, breeding locations on mainland they may be vulnerable to future impacts of invasive species such as rats.
+Rats are unlikely to return to Isla Rasa, but as Elegant Terns move to new, less protected, breeding locations on mainland they may be vulnerable to future impacts of invasive species such as rats and feral dogs (Rankin 2016).
 Historically, the Isla Rasa colony was nearly eliminated by eggers.
-This became illegal in 1960s and ended early 1980s (Velarde et al. 2015), as such, it is unlikely to return to Isla Rasa, but may pose a threat to new breeding colonies nesting in less well protected areas.
+This became illegal in 1960s and ended in the early 1980s (Velarde et al. 2015), as such, it is unlikely to return to Isla Rasa, but may pose a threat to new breeding colonies nesting in less well protected areas.

 Conservation Actions Proposed